 The Front Range is not the cheapest dog harness out there, but for working dogs – it is second to none.

-If your dog is well behaved on the lead or you’re just keeping them on a lead while out and about – you can just attach the lead to the ring as normal.
+If your dog is well behaved on the lead or you’re just keeping them on a lead while out and about – you can attach the leash to the ring as usual.

 Overall this is a great harness, good for a puller, an adult or even a puppy – useful for assisting, strong, comfortable and hugely adjustable.

 No pull plus a handle on top, this is a great harness for a German Shepherd, well designed, will last for ages and filled with extras.

 - Front range dog harness for dual attachment leads

 - Not the cheapest of harnesses

 2. Julius-K9 162P2 K9 PowerHarness

 |Julius-K9 162P2 K9 PowerHarness for Dogs, Size 2, Black||300 Reviews||Buy on Amazon|

 The Julius-K9 is an incredibly popular choice among German Shepherd owners in both the UK and USA.